Landing on the Schrödinger basin, the second youngest basin on the Moon

 When Schrödinger has impacted into the South-Pole Aitken (SPA) rim material, it may have sampled some of the deep lunar crust excavated by its host impact.
 Schrödinger basin is located on the rim of the SPA basin at 79.13°S and 140.60°E. If it is true, the smooth deposits on the basin floor may be a combination of both impact melt and volcanic material.
 There are also several pyroclastic vents located within the basin, suggesting that at least some episodes of volcanic activity in the basin had high volatile contents.

-On the left image, a portion of eroding basin wall terrace material is showing.
 Several boulders around 30 m in diameter rolled downhill from a boulder cluster.
 Their original locations may be derived using the prominent boulder trails left behind during their downhill descent.
 Sampling these boulders would be particularly useful during a future mission because they represent material from the basin rim and do not require an astronaut or rover to traverse to the higher elevations.

 Ejecta blancket features.